-Types Modes Aliasing Prog $\mathbf{P}\mathbf{s}$ Props Infer Simp Props Infer Simp Props Infer Simp ann 66 514 9.64 0.55 265 1.60 1.22 419 2.22 6.57 ${\mathrm{palin}}$ 6 28 0.56 0.19 15 0.18 0.02 22 0.21 0.02 progeom 10 58 0.70 0.65 56 0.08 0.06 57 0.06 0.06 queen 6 28 0.23 0.09 26 0.05 0.03 28 0.04 0.04 warplan 31 132 8.33 0.12 71 1.83 0.07 98 2.35 0.10 tion of imported predicates is once again done in terms of assertions.
-Such description can be provided by the user when the code for the imported module is not yet available or automatically generated using analysis information once it is available [8].
+Types Modes Aliasing Prog $\mathbf{P}\mathbf{s}$ Props Infer Simp Props Infer Simp Props Infer Simp ann 66 514 9.64 0.55 265 1.60 1.22 419 2.22 6.57 palin 6 28 0.56 0.19 15 0.18 0.02 22 0.21 0.02 progeom 10 58 0.70 0.65 56 0.08 0.06 57 0.06 0.06 queen 6 28 0.23 0.09 26 0.05 0.03 28 0.04 0.04 warplan 31 132 8.33 0.12 71 1.83 0.07 98 2.35 0.10

-Fig. 1.4.
-Analysis/Checking Performance
+Figure 4: Analysis/Checking Performance

-1.9 A Preliminary Experimental Evaluation
+8 A Preliminary Experimental Evaluation

 The actual evaluation of the practical benefits of these tools is beyond the scope of this paper, but we are encouraged by our own experiences with the system (and the significant industrial interest in the prototype shown).
 It has certainly been observed during use by the system developers and a few early users that the environment can indeed detect some bugs much earlier in the program development process than with any previously available tools.
+Interestingly, this has been observed even when no specifications (no assertions) are present in the user program.
+This is due to the fact that the library modules (such as those defining the usual system built-ins and standard libraries) often do include a rich set of assertions for the (exported) predicates defined in these modules.
+As a result, symptoms in user programs are often flagged during compilation simply because the analyzer/comparator pair detects that assertions for the system library predicates are violated by program predicates.

 It is also not our current purpose to perform a detailed evaluation of the performance of the system.
 However, preliminary results also show that performance is reasonable.
-Figure 1.4 presents results for ciaopp, inferring types (using Gallagher's type analyzer [24]), modes (using a variant of the Sharing+Freeness domain [33]), and variable aliasing (using the standard Sharing+Freeness).
+Figure 4 presents results for ciaopp, inferring types (using Gallagher's type analyzer [20]), modes (using a variant of the Sharing+Freeness domain [27]), and variable aliasing (using the standard Sharing+Freeness).
 Analysis times are relatively well understood for these domains.
 The assertion processing time (normalization, simplification, etc.) obviously depends on the number of assertions in the input program.
 Given the lack at this point of a standardized set of benchmarks including assertions, for our preliminary evaluation we have opted for a simple (and with obvious drawbacks, but at least repeatable) method of generating programs with assertions automatically: previous to our measurements, we have run the analyzer on each program, producing a program annotated with true assertions (which express the analysis results) for each predicate.
 We have then rewritten such assertions into check assertions, and used the resulting program again as input to the system.
 Prog is the program being debugged and Ps the number of predicates, and, thus, of assertions (analysis variants were collapsed into one per predicate) in the program.
 Props is the number of properties which appear in the program assertions.
 Infer the analysis time, and Simp the time taken by the comparator to simplify the input assertions.
-These times are relative to the time taken by the a standard Prolog compiler
+These times are relative to the time taken by the a standard Prolog compiler (the SICStus compiler, in this case) to compile the program without assertions.
+For example, a 2 for Infer means that analysis time is twice a normal Prolog compiler time for the benchmark.